 How to Care for Desert Rose Plant

-Since Desert Rose are drought tolerant, tropical succulents and store water in their swollen stems making it a great option for those that forget to water their plants!
+Since Desert roses are drought tolerant, tropical succulents store water in their swollen stems, making it an excellent option for those that forget to water their plants!

 Reduce watering during winter time.